phenomnomnominal/betterer/goldens/api/betterer.api.md

 //
 // src/context/types.ts:32:7 - (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
 // src/context/types.ts:41:3 - (ae-unresolved-link) The @link reference could not be resolved: The package "@betterer/betterer" does not have an export "BettererOptionsIgnored"
-// src/run/types.ts:46:3 - (ae-forgotten-export) The symbol "BettererResult" needs to be exported by the entry point index.d.ts
+// src/run/types.ts:58:3 - (ae-forgotten-export) The symbol "BettererResult" needs to be exported by the entry point index.d.ts
 // src/runner/types.ts:27:58 - (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
 // src/runner/types.ts:27:6 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/suite/types.ts:16:3 - (ae-unresolved-link) The @link reference could not be resolved: No member was found with name "includes"
+// src/suite/types.ts:16:3 - (ae-unresolved-link) The @link reference could not be resolved: No member was found with name "excludes"

 // (No @packageDocumentation comment for this package)